Here at the Duluth Playhouse, we make it a priority to offer a theatre experience that can be enjoyed by all patrons.

-If you are interested in having an American Sign Language Interpreted performance for an upcoming performance, please inquire at least 2 weeks prior to the date of the performance you wish to attend so we may arrange certified interpreters.
+If you are interested in having an American Sign Language Interpreted performance for an upcoming performance, reservations must be made at least 3 weeks prior to the date of the performance or performance may be cancelled.
+Please note ASL performances are also based on an interpreter’s availability.

 Email email@example.com or call 218.733.7555.